NTU-ALComLab/elimssat/README.md

 ./abc -q "ssat" <sdimacs>
 ```

+## Benchmarks

+- We provide three toy cases for testing purpose.
+You can found them in `benchmark` folder.

+- The full benchmarks can be found in the repository of [ClauSSAT](git@github.com:NTU-ALComLab/ClauSSat.git).

 ## Contact

 If you have any problems or suggestions, feel free to create an issue or contact us through r09943108@ntu.edu.tw.